deekshhaa/LearnCPP/R-Recursion/README.md

 ## Time Complexity and Space Complexity
 - Time Complexity : O(N)
 - Space Complexity : O(N) here N is the recursion stack space.

+# Check Palindrome

+You are given a string s, check whether the string is palindrome or not through recursion.
+Write a function and return true if yes and false if no.
+Palindrome: A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam or racecar.

+### Examples
+Example 1 : INPUT: learncpp
+            OUTPUT: false

+Example 2 : INPUT: learncppcnrael
+            OUTPUT: true

+### Algorithm

+  - Take the input string Str[] and calculate its length.

+  -  If length is 0 then set result=1.

+   - Else set result=checkPalindrome(Str, 0, length - 1) where 0 is first index and lenght - 1 is last index

+   - Function checkPalindrome(char str[], int first, int last) returns 0 if any character does not match with its corresponding character in the string.

+   - If indexes first and last are the same then string has one character, then return 1.

+   - If not then check the remaining characters except end characters by first++, last-- and recursive call checkPalindrome(str, first, last).

+   -  At the end of all recursions we will get a result.

+   - If it is 1 then the input string is palindrome.

+   - Else input string is not a palindrome.

+   - Print result in main.

+### Time Complexity
+  O(n) where n is the size of the string.

+### Space Complexity
+   O(1) because we don’t create any auxiliary space here.